y-chai/GEMS-X003-Geospatial-Analysis-R-Raster/README.md

     ```

-## Week 3 Lecture: Introduction to spatial data and mapping in R
+## Week 3 Lecture: Basic geocomputation with raster data in R
 1. Navigate to your `GEMSX003` directory using the following commands:
     ```shell
     cd classes